Plausibility of Capture into High-Obliquity States for Exoplanets in the M Dwarf Habitable Zone: Analysis

-We consider the individual case of TRAPPIST-1 \citep{Gillon16, Gillon2017, Luger2017, agol21} to illuminate the relationship between the nominal ``habitable zone", and the range of orbital separations in which Cassini State 2 is plausible.
+We consider the individual case of TRAPPIST-1 \citep{Gillon16, Gillon2017, Luger2017, agol21} to illuminate the relationship between the nominal ``habitable zone", and the range of orbital separations in which CS2 is plausible.
 In Figure \ref{fig:trappistobliquity}, using the steps outlined in Section \ref{sec:methods}, we show our obliquity predictions for its 7 planets.
 Note that, given the definition of $g$ in Equation \ref{eq:g}, the predicted orbital precession depends on which pair of planets we consider.
 For planets with a neighbor on both sides, there result two predicted values for $g$.
 In the case of TRAPPIST, we consider both $g$ values for planets c, d, and e (TRAPPIST-b and TRAPPIST-h have only $g$, being on the respective edges of the system, and neither $g$ results in an excited obliquity for TRAPPIST-f and g).
 Both TRAPPIST-1 d and e have predicted non-zero obliquity and are in the plausible ``habitable zone" for their host star.

 Given our order-of-magnitude approach, we have not considered here the details of the habitable zone \citep{Shields16}, but have simply identified ``habitability" to mean a fiducial 200-400 K equilibrium temperature (assuming an albedo of 0.3).
 We show all possible values for obliquity in Table \ref{tab:bigtable}.
-This result for TRAPPIST-1 highlights an important implication for M dwarf planet pairs trapped in Cassini State 2: it provides a potential mechanism for the maintenance of stable, long-term obliquity for planets \textit{in the habitable zone}.
-Around FGK dwarfs, in contrast, the orbital separations for which $\alpha/g$ supports plausible non-zero obliquity are much too close to the host star to plausibly be habitable.
+This result for TRAPPIST-1 highlights an important implication for M dwarf planet pairs trapped in CS2: it provides a potential mechanism for the maintenance of stable, long-term obliquity for planets \textit{in the habitable zone}.
+Around FGK dwarfs, in contrast, the orbital separations for which $\alpha/|g|$ supports plausible non-zero obliquity are much too close to the host star to plausibly be habitable.